YassineM0/bloodDistributionWebApp/README.md

 ## To run this project locally, follow these steps:

-Clone this repository to your local machine.
-[Provide any additional setup instructions, such as database configuration or environment variables] Build and run the project using [specific commands or instructions].
+Clone this repository to your local machine. create a database called "databasedialdem" with users table each user has an email a firstname a last name a blood(bloodtype) a cin and a password Build and run the project (open in localhost:8080)